What Happens To Your Body When You Stop Exercising

-However, it is likely that you will feel weaker.
-It takes coordination, and literal muscle memory to lift.
+When it comes to strength training, detraining isn’t quite as noticeable.
+However, you will likely feel weaker.
+It takes coordination, and muscle memory to lift.
 Therefore feeling out of sync and not as confident can make lifting heavy weights feel much harder than usual.

 The fitter you are, the sooner you’ll notice signs of detraining.
 But the less likely you are to decline back to where you started.

-Seems unfair, right?
-But since your body is more adapted to constant training at a higher level, you’ll notice signs of detraining a lot sooner than someone who works out irregularly or at a much lower intensity.
+It seems unfair, right?
+However, since your body is more adapted to constant training at a higher level, you’ll notice signs of detraining a lot sooner than someone who works out irregularly or at a much lower intensity.

 But while you’ll notice the difference sooner.
 After that initial drop off, losses will be more gradual than for a beginner.

-Contrary to common belief, muscle cells don’t actually convert into fat.
-What really happens is that the muscle cells – which are completely different than fat cells – become smaller, because now you don’t have a demand for power and strength.
-They are simply not growing.
+Muscle cells don’t convert into fat!
+Muscle cells, which are completely different than fat cells, actually become smaller, since you don’t have a demand for power and strength.
+They simply don’t grow.
 Meanwhile, the fat cells grow larger, which causes a change in one’s appearance.

-The 2010 study found that highly-trained athletes who ceased their workouts entirely had increases in body fat after a period of five weeks.
+The 2010 study found that highly-trained athletes who ceased their workouts entirely had increases in body fat after five weeks.
 Another study published in 2014 in the journal PLOS One found that soccer players who de-trained for six weeks had increases in body fat and body weight.

 Because exercise is known to help lower blood pressure, it’s no surprise that stopping your regular workouts can cause increases in blood pressure.
 Stiffening arteries and veins send your BP back to where it would be if you’d never even left the couch.

-A study published in 2014 in PLOS One found that blood pressure increases to pre-training levels after a just two weeks of exercise cessation.
+A study published in 2014 in PLOS One found that blood pressure increases to pre-training levels after just two weeks of exercise cessation.
 However, just because you stop exercising doesn’t mean you’re certain to have high blood pressure.
-There are other ways to lower or control blood pressure such as reducing dietary sodium, achieving or maintaining a healthy body weight, managing stress and more, according to the American Heart Association.
+There are other ways to lower or control blood pressure, such as reducing dietary sodium, achieving or maintaining a healthy body weight, and managing stress according to the American Heart Association.

-A number of neurotransmitters, such as endorphins, serotonin, dopamine, glutamate, and GABA are all triggered by exercise.
+Several neurotransmitters, such as endorphins, serotonin, dopamine, glutamate, and GABA are all triggered by exercise.
 Some of these are well known for their role in mood control.
-Exercise, in fact, is one of the most effective preventions and treatment strategies for depression.
+Exercise is one of the most effective preventions and treatment strategies for depression.

-As we age and over time we need to work harder to maintain our fitness.
-If muscle groups are not continuously developed then they will weaken.
-Also in the absence of weight-bearing activity, the bones are more susceptible to becoming brittle.
+As we age and over time, we need to work harder to maintain our fitness.
+Muscle groups will weaken if they are not continuously developed.
+In the absence of weight-bearing activity, the bones are more susceptible to becoming brittle.
 Also, you will be more at risk of osteoporosis.

-Get off that couch and get back on a consistent exercise routine.
+Get off that couch and get back on a consistent exercise routine!
+Whether you stopped exercising due to an injury, illness, lack of motivation, or pure laziness, you can always get back on track!
+The consequences of “detraining” included in this blog will undoubtedly encourage you to start working out again.
 There’s a difference between breaking up with exercise for good and taking a well-intentioned rest.

-Make a conscious decision to begin and continue a structured exercise routine.
-But remember to maintain a balance and allow time for recovery too.
-Just don’t quit moving altogether—your body, brain, and waistline will thank you.
+Make a conscious decision to begin and continue a structured exercise routine, but remember to maintain a balance and allow time for recovery too.
+Don’t quit moving altogether—your body, brain, and waistline will thank you.

 p style=”text-align: center”>Read further on how your body changes once you start eating healthy.